بسم الله الرحمن الرحيم

 Alhumdu Lillah, I have just returned from my trip to Umrah for the month of Ramadhan.
-As always an amazing, marvellous and memorable experience!
-I thought I would pen down some of my thoughts and recollect my memories and experiences as guidance and advice for the benefit of the Ummah in sha Allah.
-Many of the advices can be used for Hajj as well, as you will read in sha Allah.
+As always an amazing, joyous, marvellous and memorable experience!
+I thought I would pen down some of my thoughts and recollect my memories and experiences as guidance and advice for the benefit of the Ummah, in sha Allah.
+Many of the pieces of advice can be used for Hajj as well, as you will read in sha Allah.
 A wise man once said, “The best gift you can present to someone is good advice.”
-Feel free to add comments below and make corrections, I am no expert of Hajj/Umrah or of the Haramayn.
+Feel free to add comments below and make any corrections, I am no expert of Hajj/Umrah or of the Haramayn.
 This is not a guide to Hajj/Umrah, it is just advice which I feel will help you and lighten your burden hopefully.
-And there are masail, because I feel knowledge is important especially in Hajj and Umrah.
+And there is some fiqh/masail, because I feel knowledge is extremely important especially in Hajj and Umrah.

 Travelling and Hardship

 عَنْ أَبِي هُرَيْرَةَ، أَنَّ رَسُولَ اللَّهِ صلى الله عليه وسلم قَالَ “ السَّفَرُ قِطْعَةٌ مِنَ الْعَذَابِ يَمْنَعُ أَحَدَكُمْ نَوْمَهُ وَطَعَامَهُ وَشَرَابَهُ فَإِذَا قَضَى أَحَدُكُمْ نَهْمَتَهُ مِنْ